-In developing its recommendations on the basis for the allocation of quota fishing concessions the Independent Allocation Panel ("the Panel") is to consider:
+In developing its recommendations on the basis for the allocation of species quota shares the Independent Allocation Panel ("the Panel") is to consider:

-- a) eligible endorsement holders' FBs and their components (e.g. SFT endorsements) as determined in accordance with section 34Q of the Fisheries Management Act 1994 (the Act); - b) reported fishing catch and effort records (as required to be made in accordance with sections 121 and 122 of the Act).
-The period to be considered will be that deemed appropriate by the Panel; - c) key changes in management arrangements that are relevant to the SFT Fishery and criteria for the allocation of quota fishing concessions; - d) existing rights held by others including shareholders in NSW commercial fisheries and the holders of Commonwealth Statutory Fishing Rights (SFRs); - e) the possibility for fishers to trade quota rights across jurisdictions in the future; and, - f) any other matter that is considered relevant by the Panel.
+eligible shareholders' Fishing Businesses ("FBs") and their components (e.g. shares) as determined in accordance with section 34Q of the Fisheries Management Act 1994 (the Act);

+- reported fishing catch and effort records (as required to be made in accordance with sections 121 and 122 of the Act).
+The period to be considered will be that deemed appropriate by the Panel; - c) key changes in management arrangements that are relevant to the share class and criteria for the allocation of new quota shares; and - d) any other matter that is considered relevant by the Panel.